-Charlotte Bufton is a Leightons hearing expert who works primarily in our Cobham and Epsom branches.
-These are 7 of the most common misconceptions about hearing loss that she has encountered over the years.
+Ashish Shah is a Leightons hearing expert who works primarily in our Marlow, Reading and St Albans branches.
+These are 7 of the most common misconceptions about hearing loss that he has encountered over the years.

 MYTH 1: It’s easy to tell if you have a hearing loss.